Burundi: Geography

 One of the smallest countries in Africa, Burundi is landlocked and has an equatorial climate.
 Burundi is a part of the Albertine Rift, the western extension of the East African Rift.
 The country lies on a rolling plateau in the centre of Africa.
 Burundi is bordered by Rwanda to the north, Tanzania to the east and southeast, and the Democratic Republic of the Congo to the west.
 It lies within the Albertine Rift montane forests, Central Zambezian miombo woodlands, and Victoria Basin forest-savanna mosaic ecoregions.

 The average elevation of the central plateau is 5600 ft, with lower elevations at the borders.
 The highest peak, Mount Heha at 8810 ft, lies to the southeast of the largest city and economic capital, Bujumbura.
 The source of the Nile River is in Bururi province, and is linked from Lake Victoria to its headwaters via the Ruvyironza River.
 Lake Victoria is also an important water source, which serves as a fork to the Kagera River.
 Another major lake is Lake Tanganyika, located in much of Burundi's southwestern corner.

+In Burundi forest cover is around 11% of the total land area, equivalent to 279,640 hectares (ha) of forest in 2020, up from 276,480 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 166,670 hectares (ha) and planted forest covered 112,970 hectares (ha).
+Of the naturally regenerating forest 23% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 There are two national parks: Kibira National Park to the northwest (a small region of rainforest, adjacent to Nyungwe Forest National Park in Rwanda), and Ruvubu National Park to the northeast (along the Rurubu River, also known as Ruvubu or Ruvuvu).
 Both were established in 1982 to conserve wildlife populations.